home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

   required: inclusive
 bucket:
   type: string
   description: 2.xx only - Name of the bucket (not the generated bucket ID) within your Organization to read from.
 This sets the default bucket for sensors, individual sensors can also read from a different bucket.
+Leaving `bucket` unspecified bypasses the rewriting of queries in `queries_flux`.
   required: false
-  default: Home Assistant
 queries:
   type: list
   description: 1.xx only - List of sensors to expose in Home Assistant.
 Each sensor's state is set by configuring an InfluxQL query.